-- WHEREAS, On May 21, 2014, OCII issued a Housing Development Request for Qualifications (the "RFQ") for the development and management of up to 135 units of low- and moderate-income rental housing located at 1300 4th Street (the "Site"), with twenty percent of the units to be set aside for formerly homeless households (the "Project").
+- WHEREAS, On May 21, 2014, OCII issued a Housing Development Request for Qualifications (the "RFQ") for the development and management of up to 135 units of low- and moderate-income rental housing located at 1300 4th Street (the "Site"), with twenty percent of the units to be set aside for formerly homeless households.
 OCII staff made extensive outreach efforts to attract submittals from qualified developers by the July 16, 2014 deadline.
 The RFQ set forth specific submission requirements to be met in order to be fully reviewed by OCII staff.
 The RFQ also set forth that OCII would seek to enter into an exclusive negotiations agreement for development rights on the Site; and, - WHEREAS, OCII staff received four submittals, three of which met the minimum threshold requirements defined in the RFQ.
-After a thorough review of the submittal, an interview with an interdisciplinary evaluation panel, and presentation to the Mission Bay Citizens Advisory Committee, the evaluation panel unanimously determined the development team lead by Tenderloin Neighborhood Development Center, Mithun Solomon + Studio VARA (the "Developer") had the strongest submittal and was well-suited to develop the Project; and, - WHEREAS, The Citywide Affordable Housing Loan Committee (the "Loan Committee") reviewed OCII staff's evaluation of the request for funding at its meeting on November 7, 2014, and recommended to the OCII Commission authorizing OCII to provide the Developer with a predevelopment loan of Redevelopment Property Tax Trust Fund (the "Funds") in an amount not to exceed \$2,500,000, subject to certain terms and conditions (the "Loan"); and, - WHEREAS, Pursuant to the State law, California Health and Safety Code §§34170 et seq, ("Redevelopment dissolution law") the former Agency was dissolved as of February 1, 2012; and, - WHEREAS, The Oversight Board of the City and County of San Francisco approved, by Resolution No. 11-2012, the expenditures authorized under this Loan as part of the Recognized Obligation Payment Schedule ("ROPS") for the July 1, 2014 to December 31, 2014.
+After a thorough review of the submittal, an interview with an interdisciplinary evaluation panel, and presentation to the Mission Bay Citizens Advisory Committee, the evaluation panel unanimously determined the development team lead by Tenderloin Neighborhood Development Center, Mithun Solomon + Studio VARA (the "Developer") had the strongest submittal and was well-suited to develop the project described in the RFP; and, - WHEREAS, On November 7, 2014, the Citywide Affordable Housing Loan Committee (the "Loan Committee") recommended that OCII provide the Developer with a predevelopment loan of Redevelopment Property Tax Trust Fund (the "Funds") in an amount not to exceed \$2,500,000, subject to certain terms and conditions (the "Loan"); and, - WHEREAS, The Oversight Board of the City and County of San Francisco approved, by Resolution No. 4-2013, the expenditures authorized under this Loan as part of the Recognized Obligation Payment Schedule ("ROPS") for the July 1, 2014 to December 31, 2014 period.
 Subsequently, DOF approved the ROPS with this expenditure; and, - WHEREAS, For purposes of implementation and to ensure consistency with the City's overall affordable housing goals and priorities, OCII has engaged the Mayor's Office of Housing and Community Development ("MOHCD") to provide additional services, construction monitoring and design review, and review and processing of loan disbursements.
-Upon completion of the Project, OCII intends and is obligated, to transfer the affordable housing loan obligation, asset, and ground lease to MOHCD as the designated Successor Housing Agency of the City and County of San Francisco under Board Resolution 11-12, as required by Dissolution Law; and, - WHEREAS, On December 2, 2014, the OCII Commission authorized entering into a predevelopment loan agreement and promissory note (the "Predevelopment Loan Documents"), which will provide funding in an amount not to exceed \$2,500,000 for predevelopment work associated with the construction of the Project, and an exclusive negotiations agreement (the "ENA") which included an initial term until April 30, 2016 (with a potential for two - six month extensions); and a Schedule of Performance which includes performance milestones associated with Resolution No. 97-2014.
-The ENA will lead to a long-term ground lease; and,
+Upon completion of the project, OCII intends and is obligated, to transfer the affordable housing loan obligation, asset, and ground lease to MOHCD as the designated Successor Housing Agency of the City and County of San Francisco under Board Resolution 11-12, as required by Dissolution Law; and, - WHEREAS, On December 2, 2014, the OCII Commission, pursuant to Resolution No. 97-2014, authorized entering into a predevelopment loan agreement and promissory note (the "Predevelopment Loan Documents"), to provide funding in an amount not to exceed \$2,500,000 for predevelopment work associated with the construction of the project, and an exclusive negotiations agreement (the "ENA") which included an initial term until April 30, 2016 (with a potential for two six month extensions);

+and a Schedule of Performance.
+The ENA was intended to lead to a long-term ground lease; and,